-The history of CD-i’s Zelda games strangely enough originates from a business battle between Sony and Nintendo.
-In the 1980’s Sony wasn’t a video game company.
+The history of CD-i’s Zelda games, strangely enough, originates from a business battle between Sony and Nintendo.
+In the 1980s, Sony wasn’t a video game company.
 The company experienced a schism between a new and an old generation of engineers.
-In the course of the 1980’s the tension grew between those for and those against the digital revolution.
+During the 1980s, the tension grew between those for and those against the digital revolution.
 One company in particular drew attention to the proponents.
 This was the also Japanese company Nintendo.
 Nintendo had mass-produced a game console with the Famicom.
 It had almost single-handedly pulled the game industry out of the video game crash of 1983-1984.
 Nintendo managed to build a strong identity of its own, making it the market leader in the following years.
 This didn’t go unnoticed by Sony’s engineers.
-The Famicom was an advanced micro-computer system made accessible by families with a lauch price that none of the competiton could match.
+The Famicom was an advanced microcomputer system made accessible to families with a launch price that none of the competition could match.
 In addition, the Famicom was a great commercial success and Sony also had to admit that the console could deliver better graphics and gameplay than the MSX computers produced by Sony and other partners.

-So Nintendo was confronted with a difficult status quo.
+So, Nintendo was confronted with a difficult existing state of affairs.
 The deal with Sony certainly hadn’t failed, Nintendo simply wanted a bigger piece of the pie and Sony was not willing to give it.
 In addition, Nintendo was not impressed by the technical capabilities of Sony’s new hardware.
 The mutual trust between the two companies was fading.
 Nintendo president Hiroshi Yamauchi was wary of Sony at this point and started to see them as a potential competitor who would use the Nintendo penetration to acquire a jump start in the gaming marked.
 Although Sony had no real experience in video gaming, they were a giant in consumer electronics with the power of a multinational conglomerate.
-Furthermore, Sony as the sole provider of the audio chip, the S-SMP, used in the SNES required developers to pay for an expensive development tool from them.
-They tried to get more rights over the SNES and thereby undercut Nintendo’s right to self-determination over its own hardware. he CD-addon could be used as a Trojan horse to take over de market.
+Furthermore, Sony, as the sole provider of the audio chip, the S-SMP, used in the SNES, required developers to pay for an expensive development tool from them.
+They tried to get more rights over the SNES and thereby undercut Nintendo’s right to self-determination over its hardware.
+The CD-add-on could be used as a Trojan horse to take over de market.

-A number of experts indicated that the contract that Sony and Nintendo concluded regarding the CD-addon gave Sony for too much of an advantage over Nintendo.
-It gave them the power to develop what they wanted for the Playstation and also gave Sony all royalties associated with their marketing.
-Nintendo could also lose control over their softare production.
+Several experts indicated that the contract that Sony and Nintendo concluded regarding the CD-add-on gave Sony for too much of an advantage over Nintendo.
+It gave them the power to develop what they wanted for the PlayStation and also gave Sony all royalties associated with their marketing.
+Nintendo could also lose control over their software production.
 The agreement therefore suffocated Nintendo and drove them into the hands of another electronica superpower.

 The ‘Philips Shock’

 Nintendo’s Yamauchi started to see a more favorable partner in Philips.
-Philips was not only the co-developer of the CD technology, it was also one of Sony’s biggest rivals in the entire industry and Yamauchi thought he could play off Philips and Sony against each other.
-So in order to counter the proposed agreement, Yamauchi sent Nintendo of America president, Minoru Arakawa, and executive Howard Lincoln to the Netherlands to negotiate a more favourable contract with Philips.
+Philips was not only the co-developer of the CD technology, it was also one of Sony’s biggest rivals in the entire industry, and Yamauchi thought he could play off Philips and Sony against each other.
+So to counter the proposed agreement, Yamauchi sent Nintendo of America president, Minoru Arakawa, and executive Howard Lincoln to the Netherlands to negotiate a more favorable contract with Philips.
 This was a risky negotiation strategy for Nintendo.
 The SNES cartridges were beginning to be a major constraint for game developers, and the Japanese toy maker lacked the technological know-how to develop a new storage technology on its own.
 Nintendo could not afford to be left empty-handed.
-To top it all off, Nintendo had aroused the interest of Sony for the gaming market through its collaboration and would thus lay the breeding ground for a future competitor.
+To top it all off, Nintendo had aroused the interest of Sony in the gaming market through its collaboration, and would thus lay the breeding ground for a future competitor.

-“It (CD-i) was just obviously not a game system and Philips was actually very clear in telling us that they didn’t believe the market for this device was games.
-There was a subtle hostility toward games that I noticed from the upper echelon of execs at AIM .
+‘It (CD-i) was just obviously not a game system, and Philips was actually obvious in telling us that they didn’t believe the market for this device was games.
+There was a subtle hostility toward games that I noticed from the upper echelon of execs at AIM.
 Philips thought that people would buy the machine for home educational purposes.
 This all changed after the launch of the CD-i platform because the only titles that actually sold were the game titles.’

 The deal with Nintendo did not seem to hurt Philips.
 Apparently, the company had the pleasure of using the popular Nintendo intellectual property, but it didn’t have the burden of developing a CD player for the SNES.
 Now it’s time to cash in.
-A number of developers pitched Philips with ideas.
-Philips, relying on the popularity of the the most prominent Nintendo caracters, commissioned several independent studios to develop games for the CD-i.
-Philips instructed its developers to make full use of capabilities of the system.
-The games had to become the paragon of what CD-i had to offer make full use of its comparative advantage.
+Several developers pitched Philips with ideas.
+Philips, relying on the popularity of the most prominent Nintendo characters, commissioned many independent studios to develop games for the CD-i.
+Philips instructed its developers to make full use of the capabilities of the system.
+The games had to become the paragon of what CD-i had to offer, make full use of its comparative advantage.
 The large CD-storage, CD audio, and Full Motion Video capabilities made high bit rate music and animated cutscenes possible.
 In Zelda’s Adventure, the cut scenes are even brightened up by real live action video.

 The implementation, however, accomplished the opposite of what Philips envisioned to achieve.
-The games where of a low standard.
+The games were of a low standard.
 Besides the fact that Philips wasn’t planning to introduce the CD-i as a gaming console, this had two other reasons.
-First of all, the developers simply lacked sufficient development time and money.
-The development budgets were not high with around $ 600,000 per game.
-This resulted in the fact that in the case of the first two Zelda games the developers had to maximize the quality of the games by combining the funding to develop only one game engine that would be used by both games.
+Foremost, the developers simply lacked sufficient development time and money.
+The development budgets were not high, with around $600,000 per game.
+This resulted in the fact that in the case of the first two Zelda games, the developers had to maximize the quality of the games by combining the funding to develop only one game engine that would be used by both games.
 This was in 1991-1992 a low budget.
-Even at the time a U.S. technical employee cost about $ 100,000 per year to support (salary, taxes, office space, equipment, insurance, administration costs).
-This was also a time when a 1 GB hard drive costed $ 3000.
-As a result the development teams had to be kept small.
-The first two Zelda games were therefore made simultaneously with only a team comprising of three programmers, one audio engineer / composer, four artists, one script writer and a producer.
-A sharp contrast to the more than 500+ developers that nowadays work for several years on only one triple A-game like Cyberpunk.
+Even at the time, a U.S. technical employee costs about $100,000 per year to support (salary, taxes, office space, equipment, insurance, administration costs).
+This was also a time when a 1 GB hard drive cost $3000.
+As a result, the development teams had to be kept small.
+The first two Zelda games were therefore made simultaneously with only a team comprising three programmers, one audio engineer / composer, four artists, one scriptwriter and a producer.
+A sharp contrast to the more than 500 developers who nowadays work for several years on only one triple A-game like Cyberpunk.

 The controls emphasized the limitations of the hardware to produce smooth gameplay even more.
-The CD-i is notorius for its unintuitive controllers, which emphasises the fact that in 1991 Philips was more a TV builder than a console developer.
-The idea was that there was a specific controller for every use case and Philips forced developers to implement support for every controller in their CD-i software.
-So even with a controller that is mend for controlling business room presentations (second controller on the left) you could also play Zelda.
+The CD-i is notorious for its unintuitive controllers, which emphasizes the fact that in 1991 Philips was more a TV builder than a console developer.
+The idea was that there was a specific controller for every use case, and Philips forced developers to implement support for every controller in their CD-i software.
+So, even with a controller that is mended for controlling business room presentations (second controller on the left) you could also play Zelda.
 One controller is even crazier than the other.
-Especially when using the wireless and not very reliable IR controllers games were virtually unplayable.
-This formed a sharp contrast to ‘regular’ Nintendo games, which where characterised by responsive gameplay.
+Especially when using the wireless and not very reliable IR controllers, games were virtually unplayable.
+This formed a sharp contrast to ‘regular’ Nintendo games, which were characterized by responsive gameplay.
 It is an understatement to say that all these limitations provided a lack of immersive experience.

 Link: The Faces of Evil en Zelda: The Wand of Gamelon

 After the limited success of the above Zelda games, Philips decided to change track for the third iteration.
 The collaboration with Animation Magic was discontinued.
-Although Philips itself had also gained the necessary experience with in-house development of CD-i titles, they again contracted a third party developer, named Viridis, to make a sequel.
+Although Philips itself had also gained the necessary experience with in-house development of CD-i titles, they again contracted a third-party developer, named Viridis, to make a sequel.
 Eight months after the release of the earlier games, Zelda’s Adventure saw the light of day.
-The game again follows a nontraditional Zelda-saves-Link plotline, but it uses a different game engine than Faces of Evil and Wand of Gamelon.
-Whereas the first two CD-i games were patterned on the side-scrolling Zelda II: The Adventure of Link, Zelda’s Adventure took the a top down approach much like the original Legend of Zelda.
-The game is set in the land of Tolemac (the attentive reader will recognise ‘Camelot’ spelled backward).
+The game again follows a nontraditional Zelda-saves-Link plot line, but it uses a different game engine than Faces of Evil and Wand of Gamelon.
+Whereas the first two CD-i games were patterned on the side-scrolling Zelda II: The Adventure of Link, Zelda’s Adventure took a top-down approach, much like the original Legend of Zelda.
+The game is set in the land of Tolemac (the attentive reader will recognize ‘Camelot’ spelled backward).
 Just like in The wand of Gamelon, Princess Zelda is the main protagonist who must save Link from Ganon.
 She achieves this by collecting the seven celestial signs.
 Zelda’s Adventure featured FMV cutscenes, but rather than using drawn animation, the game used live-action scenes.
-These work well on the laughing muscles, because they are of an abominable quality and look like a cheap dress-up party.
-The gameplay was laggy, the levels very small and all together the game got poor reception by reviewers and gamers a like.
+These work well on the laughing muscles because they are of an abominable quality and look like a cheap dress-up party.
+The gameplay was laggy, the levels tiny and all together the game got a poor reception by reviewers and gamers a like.
 Whereas some modern critics have given more nuanced reviews of the first two games, modern criticism for Zelda’s Adventure is unanimously negative.
-This poor quality contributed to low sales and therefore ironically nowadays you have to pay a hefty sum to get it on the second-hand market.
+This poor quality contributed to low sales, and therefore, ironically, nowadays, you have to pay a hefty sum to get it on the second-hand market.

 - Mellado, Fabien a.o., Playstation Anthology (2015).